 per round-trip time, similar to the procedure of updating Wc.

 o HPCC++'s design intentionally brings advantages to short-lived flows, by allowing flows starting at line-rate and the separation of utilization convergence and fairness convergence.
 HPCC++ achieves fast utilization convergence to mitigate congestion in almost one round-trip time, while allows flows to gradually converge to fairness.
-This design choice is especially helpful for the workload of datacenter applications, where the majority of flows are short and latency-sensitive.
+This design choice is especially helpful for the workload of datacenter applications, where flows may be short and latency-sensitive.

-However, in case to support some special workload, HPCC++ also allows the option to incorporate mechanisms to speed up the fairness convergence.
+However, to support some special workload, HPCC++ also allows the option to incorporate mechanisms to speed up the fairness convergence.

-o The switch should capture INT information that includes link load (txBytes, ts, qlen) and link spec (switch ID, egress port ID, port speed) at the egress port.
+o The network element should capture telemetry information that includes link state (txBytes, qlen), time stamp and link spec (switch ID, egress port ID, port speed) at the egress port.

-Note, each switch should record all those information at the single snapshot to achieve a precise link load
+Note, each network element should record all those information at once to achieve a precise link load

 estimate.

-o HPCC++ can optionally use a probe packet to query the INT
+o HPCC++ can use a probe packet to query the telemetry

 information.
 Thereby, the probe packets should take the same